FR9NCiS/dotfiles/README.md

 ## [Suckless](https://suckless.org/) programs

 These programs do not have 'configuration files' but are modified via their respectable header/source files and then recompiled.
-Just clone my custom forks and ```sudo make install``` and you're good to go.
+Just clone my custom forks (URLs below) and ```sudo make clean install``` and you're good to go.

 - [dwm](https://github.com/fr9ncis/dwm) (dynamic window manager)
 - [st](https://github.com/fr9ncis/st) (terminal emulator)